TRAX Modernization

 ENGINEERING DISCOVERY

-Parallel to the customer interviews, I worked with engineering to select a tech stack (React, Angular, or Vue.js.) for the new TRAX experience.
+Parallel to the customer interviews, I collaborated with the engineering team to make the crucial decision on the tech stack for the new TRAX experience, considering options like React, Angular, or Vue.js.

-The legacy tech stack couldn't support specific interactions (such as drag and drop) and limited front-end CSS customization.
+The legacy tech stack posed limitations, particularly in supporting specific interactions like drag and drop, and it constrained front-end CSS customization.

-I conducted an audit of all TRAX components and compared their relative availability on open-source libraries.
-My investigation highlighted component gaps from each tech-stack and helped Engineering select the tech-stack with the best alignment to our product.
+To address these shortcomings, I conducted an audit of all TRAX components and compared their relative availability on open-source libraries.
+My investigation highlighted component gaps from each tech-stack and played a pivotal role in guiding Engineering to select the tech-stack that best aligned with our product requirements.

 IDEATION

-We focused on optimizing how users searched for shipments, given that users performed this action more than any other part of the product.
+Our primary focus was on optimizing the shipment search functionality, recognizing that users interacted with this feature more frequently than any other part of the product.
 We needed to simplify the shipment search experience while maintaining the vast number of details and that customers were accustomed to seeing.

 1. Filtering

-Would we allow users to "build' a set of parameters based on [or] logic, or start with the entire data set and remove values based on mutually exclusive [and] statements?
+First, I needed to determine the type of filtering logic to utilize.
+Would we allow users to "build" a set of parameters based on [or] logic, or start with the entire data set and remove values based on mutually exclusive [and] statements?
 What filter layout makes the most sense?

-Our discovery sessions provided us insight that users would be more familiar with a filter-down model with mutually exclusive parameters.
-I also took inventory of all the existing filters and benchmarked other products' filtering patterns.
+Our discovery sessions provided us insight that users would be more familiar with a filter-down model with mutually exclusive parameters ([and] logic).
+I also took inventory of all the existing filters and benchmarked other filtering patterns.

 Whiteboarding the methodology and logic for filtering [above] and filtering benchmarks [below].